moby-it/getgo/README.md

 Since this is a Continious Deployment tool, it only makes sense if you can hit this endpoint via the internet.
 At this point you should make sure that http://locahost:31042/deploy is accessible from the outside world.
 If you use NGINX you can read more on how to do this [here](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/).

 The last piece of the puzzle is configuring the source of the "to-be-deployed" container.
 GetGo was written for consuming calls made from [DockerHub Webhooks](https://docs.docker.com/docker-hub/webhooks).
-If you've wired up your web-server to correctly forward calls from `https://your-web-server-domain.com/deploy/service-name` to `http://localhost:31042/deploy/service-name` then GetGo will start a deployment process if **ALL** of the following criteria are met:
+If you've wired up your web-server to correctly forward calls from `https://your-web-server-address.com/deploy` to `http://localhost:31042/deploy` then GetGo will start a deployment process if the following criteria are met:

 1. The HTTP POST request has a body that follows the [DockerHub Webhook schema](https://docs.docker.com/docker-hub/webhooks/#example-webhook-payload).
-2. The `push_data.tag` property is equal to `"stable"`
-3. There is a container running on your machine, with a container name that matches the `service-name`.
+2. There is a container running on your machine, with a container name that matches the `repo_name-pushed_tag`.

 ## What NOT to expect from GetGo

-- GetGo does not deploy your containers for the first time. **It expects of you to set the container up for the first time, with a **container-name** and networking properties of your choice.**
+- GetGo does not deploy your containers for the first time. **It expects of you to set the container up for the first time, with a container-name=repository.repo_name-push_data.tag and networking properties of your choice.**
-- GetGo operations for deployment get triggered on by receiving a `push_data.tag == "stable"` for now.
 - It is your responsibility to expose the port of this service to the internet on any of your VMs if you want to trigger it from an online container registry (like Dockerhub)
-- It is also expected of you to set up the webhook of your registry correctly.
-The **service-name** url param should match the **container-name** running on your machine.